Jul 28, 2023

 Do you work in sales?
-Have you been placed on a performance improvement plan (PIP)?
+Have you heard the dreaded term PIP or been placed on a performance improvement plan?

 That sucks.
 Take a moment to acknowledge the suckiness.